tanovese/Readme-Generator/readme.md

 ## Usage

 It is simple to use.
-Enter node index.js in the terminal and respond to the necessary prompts.
+Enter node index.js into the terminal and respond to the necessary prompts.
 Once you have entered all of the required information, your project Readme.md file is generated instantly.

 ## Screenshots of Application